newatoms/beta/projects/science-of-images/post.md

 ## Now what?

-How can you apply this user behaviour knowledge so that people will resonate with your images?
+So how can you apply this user behaviour knowledge so that people will resonate with your images?
 In a practical sense, according to [Haje Jan Kamps](https://medium.com/@Haje/your-press-release-needs-images-22a70ac3e1b1#.dlo0ykfq4), "the best [images] are something people can relate to in one way or another, which usually means that the images need to tell part of the story."

 To make it easier on yourself, you can set some guidelines: